d-rybakov/ml-delivery-framework/README.md

 - illustrative, not production scenarios
 - intentionally independent across documents
 - designed to demonstrate how templates should be completed

+## Notes on Template Usage

+Text in square brackets `[ ... ]` represents guidance for completing the document, including:

+- intent of the section
+- instructions for writing content
+- illustrative examples

+In actual project usage, these sections are replaced with real content.

 ## Framework Structure